Tenison/weather/README.md

 # weather project
-##Siple web stack
+##	Simple web stack
-#created with the help of Open Weather Map Api
+#		created with the help of Open Weather Map Api
-#create a free acount to access weather information.
+#		create a free acount to access weather information.

-#eyeTengin weather project
+#		eyeTengin weather project